We are visiting schools during the November lockdown, and like you we are taking precautions to keep our teachers and

 Our teachers have created a new experience that aims to be “Covid Secure”.
 It offers all the enrichment, immersion and fun of our full-day workshops, but in a way compatible with coronavirus health requirements for schools.
 We are calling it Virtually Off the Page.

-We adapted eight of our most popular workshops to fit the new Virtually Off the Page model.
+We adapted nine of our most popular workshops to fit the new Virtually Off the Page model.
 Topics currently offered include: